 20.8 Failure to comply with Our Baggage policies

-If You fail to comply with any of Our policies regarding the carriage of Cabin Baggage, Hold Luggage, Musical Instruments, Sporting Equipment or Bicycles, We reserve the right to refuse You travel without payment of any compensation to You.
+If You fail to comply with any of Our policies regarding the carriage of Cabin Baggage, Hold Luggage, Musical Instruments, Sports Equipment or Bicycles, We reserve the right to refuse You travel without payment of any compensation to You.
 This includes any failure by You to make payment of the Sports Equipment Fee, the Excess Weight Fees and/or where You are unable to make a payment of Baggage fees at the gate before boarding is complete.

 20.9 No Refunds on Baggage Fees

 Please note that Baggage fees will not be refunded once paid, even where You subsequently do not carry the Excess Weight, Hold Luggage, Sports Equipment, Musical Instrument(s) or Bicycle(s) on Your Flight or where You cancel Your Flight as described in Article 6 (Refunds and Cancellation Fees).

 Generally, each Passenger is permitted to transport Hold Luggage above the allowable weight, up to a maximum weight of 32 kgs per piece of Baggage, on payment of an Excess Weight fee found in Our Fees and Charges as specified in Article 20.4 (Baggage, Hold Luggage).
 You can purchase Excess Weight during the Booking Process, online at My easyJet or at the airport.